 Leading Experts in HFCS conversation

-Jessica Fishman Levinson, MS, RD, CDN is a registered dietitian and founder of Nutritioulicious™, a private practice in Manhattan.
-She has extensive experience as a nutrition writer, editor and speaker and has been featured as a nutrition expert on NBC, Fox 5and NY1, and in national magazines, including Glamour, Fitness and Woman’s Day.
-Jessica is a member of the American Dietetic Association and Greater NY Dietetic Association, and she consults for several food and beverage companies.
+Jessica Fishman Levinson, MS, RDN, CDN is a registered dietitian and founder of Nutritioulicious, a nutrition consulting business in the New York Area.
+She has extensive experience as a nutrition writer, editor, and speaker, and has been featured as a nutrition expert on NBC, Fox 5, and NY1, in national magazines, including Glamour, Fitness, and Woman’s Day, and on numerous health and lifestyle websites.

 Dr. Susan Mitchell